quicwg/base-drafts/draft-ietf-quic-transport.md

 Tokens sent in NEW_TOKEN frames MUST include information that allows the server to verify that the client IP address has not changed from when the token was issued.
-Servers might use tokens from NEW_TOKEN in deciding not to send a Retry packet, even if the client address has changed.
-However, if the address has changed, the server MUST adhere to the anti-amplification limits found in
+Servers can use tokens from NEW_TOKEN in deciding not to send a Retry packet, even if the client address has changed.
+If the client IP address has changed, the server MUST adhere to the anti-amplification limits found in
 {{validate-handshake}}.
+Note that in the presence of NAT, this requirement might be insufficient to protect other hosts that share the NAT from amplification attack.

 Servers MUST ensure that replay of tokens is prevented or limited.
 For instance, servers might limit the time over which a token is accepted.
 Tokens